Canonical almost complex structures on ACH Einstein manifolds: Introduction

 \begin{thm} Let $\overline{X}$ be a compact smooth manifold-with-boundary of dimension $2n$ whose boundary is equipped with a contact distribution $H$.
-Then, for any prescribed conformal infinity $\gamma\in\mathcal{C}_H$, there exists an ACH almost Hermitian structure $(g,J)$ that is smooth up to the boundary satisfying
+Then, for any prescribed conformal infinity $\gamma\in\mathcal{C}_H$, in a neighborhood of $\bdry X$ there exists an ACH almost Hermitian structure $(g,J)$ that is smooth up to the boundary satisfying

 where $x$ is any boundary defining function of $\overline{X}$.
-Up to the action of diffeomorphisms on $\overline{X}$ that restricts to the identity on $\bdry{X}$, such $(g,J)$ is uniquely determined up to an $O(x^{2n})$ ambiguity, in such a way that the local geometry of $\gamma$ determines $(g,J)$ locally. \end{thm}
+Up to the action of diffeomorphisms near the boundary that restricts to the identity on $\bdry{X}$, such $(g,J)$ is uniquely determined up to an $O(x^{2n})$ ambiguity, in such a way that the local geometry of $\gamma$ determines $(g,J)$ locally. \end{thm}

 The remainder of this article is organized as follows.
 Basic facts regarding the Ehresmann--Libermann connection are summarized in the first half of Section \ref{sec:Ehresmann-Libermann-connection}, and in its second half we discuss the integration-by-parts formula expressed in terms of this connection and the variations of the torsion for deformations of almost complex structures.
 In Section \ref{sec:Euler-Lagrange-equation}, we explicitly derive the Euler--Lagrange equation of the functional $\mathcal{E}_g$ and compute its linearization at K\"ahler-Einstein structures (that is, we verify \eqref{eq:linearized-Euler-Lagrange}).
 It is worth noting that there is also a way to obtain \eqref{eq:linearized-Euler-Lagrange} without writing down the Euler--Lagrange equation itself (see Remark \ref{rem:linearized-Euler-Lagrange-equation}).
 Section \ref{sec:ACH} is devoted to our precise definitions regarding ACH metrics and ACH almost Hermitian structures.
-Moreover, we offer a slightly modified version of the Fredholm theorem of Roth \cite{Roth-99-Thesis} and Biquard \cite{Biquard-00} regarding geometric linear differential operators, and we calculate the indicial roots of $P_S$.
+Moreover, we offer here a slightly modified version of the Fredholm theorem of \cite{Roth-99-Thesis} and \cite{Biquard-00} regarding geometric linear differential operators, and we calculate the indicial roots of $P_S$.
 Then, Theorems \ref{thm:global-existence} and \ref{thm:formal-existence} are proved in Sections \ref{sec:proof-of-global-existence} and \ref{sec:approximate-solutions}, respectively.
 We conclude the article by discussing a partial characterization of our functional in Section \ref{sec:possible-functionals}.